Bernard d'Abrera: Evolution

 D'Abrera is listed as a signatory on the petition known as "A Scientific Dissent from Darwinism", a campaign begun in 2001 by the Discovery Institute.
 D'Abrera is also a fellow of the pro-intelligent design organization, International Society for Complexity, Information and Design.

 D'Abrera was strongly opposed to the theory of evolution because in his view it is not a bona fide scientific theory.
 He describes evolution theory as "viscid, asphyxiating baggage" that requires "blind religious faith", He believed it cannot be tested or demonstrated in any natural frame of reference, and therefore it may not be considered even a scientific postulate.
 The objection that evolution is unfalsifiable has been widely rejected by the scientific community.
 D'Abrera's views on evolution and science have been criticised by Arthur Shapiro, who describes him as "profoundly anti-scientific – not unscientific, but hostile to science."

-Critical reception

-Arthur Shapiro, an evolutionary biologist and entomologist at the University of California at Davis, described d'Abrera's books thus:

-Attention should be paid to their stupidities, their errors, their pig-headedness, their bad writing.
-The thing is, as I say in my reviews, they're absolutely indispensable.
-There's nothing else like them.
-If you're trying to identify exotic butterflies outside your geographic area, the primary and secondary literatures are so scattered and relatively inaccessible, you're out of hope.
-Big coffee table picture books are the only way to go.
-But if you're going to do that, at least get input from the people in the areas you cover geographically so you don't make an ass of yourself.

-Philip James DeVries described him as "likely one of the best known lepidopterists in the world, and therefore, an eminence on all things butterfly'.